PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 “Willie,” I said, “tell me something about your career that didn’t get much attention.”

-He responded crudely, which shouldn’t have come as a complete shock.
+Honestly, I didn’t expect an answer.
+He responded with a single sentence, nothing more.
 In sports, you often run into replies like that.
-In the clubhouse.
+In a clubhouse.
 In a locker room.
 On a field or court.
-Willie had probably been approached by thousands of media guys looking for something – stories, opinions, recollections, you name it.
+Willie had probably been approached by handfuls of media guys looking for something – stories, opinions, recollections, quotes, you name it.

 He wouldn’t be talking – at least to me.
+That’s what I figured.
 It’s okay.
 I tried.
 No big deal.

-Suddenly, out of the blue, he blurted, “We almost got Koufax.”
+Suddenly, out of the blue, Willie blurted, “We almost got Koufax.”

 Huh?
 What?
 Say that again!

-Yeah, he said.
-A year, or two, before Dodger southpaw Sandy Koufax really hit his Hall of Fame stride, the fireballing southpaw was stewing about how the Dodgers were using him.
+Yeah, he said it.
+A year, or two before Dodger southpaw Sandy Koufax really hit his Hall of Fame stride, this fireballing southpaw was stewing about how that Dodgers’ team were using him.

 Translation: Or not using him.

-Apparently in Willie’s presence in San Francisco – likely at Seals Stadium – Koufax approached team general manager Buzzie Bavasi to request a trade.
+This took place in Willie’s San Francisco presence – likely at Seals Stadium – when Koufax approached team general manager Buzzie Bavasi to request a trade.
+Willie shared this with me in Rancho Mirage.

 Said Willie: “He told Bavasi, ‘you’re not using me.
 Why even keep me?
 It’s better to let me go.
 Trade me somewhere so I can pitch.’ ”

-Willie said he jumped right into the discussion.
+Willie said he jumped right into that discussion.
 “Trade him to the Giants,” he remembers telling Bavasi.
 “Trade him to us.”

 There was some discussion.
 Wow!
 The Giants’ star player was discussing a trade with the GM of their chief rival, the Dodgers.

-Willie was told by Bavasi to tell Horace Stoneham, the Giants’ owner who made all deals for the San Francisco-based team.
+Willie said he was told by Bavasi to tell Horace Stoneham, the Giants’ owner who made all San Francisco deals.

 “Did you do it?”
 I asked him.

-Willie was chewing his food.
-Some guys were entering the VIP tent.
+Willie, meanwhile, was chewing his food.
+Some guys were entering that VIP tent.
 Hoping that it wasn’t people looking for Willie – which would interrupt our chat – I prodded him a little.

 “Any discussions take place about Koufax going to the Giants?”